ljonesdesign/0830inls161/CLI-class-notes.md

 ```
 pwd         # see your present working directory
-touch &lt;&gt;    # create a new file
+touch       # create a new file
 clear       # clears the screen by moving it up, does not delete
 cd filename # change directory
-cd directoryname    # will autocomplete to the change in file name
+cd dirname  # will autocomplete to the change in file name
 up arrow    # cycle through commands
 down arrow  # cycle through commands
 cd ..       # move up a directory